RGFell/get_data_project/README.md

 # get_data_project
 Repository for the project assignment for the Getting and Cleaning Data Course from the Coursera Data Science Specialization

+Pointers for the readmeFile

+1. The raw data.
+2. A tidy data set
+3. A code book describing each variable and its values in the tidy data set.
+4. An explicit and exact recipe you used to go from 1 -> 2,3

 ```R